la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

+## 2.0.5: January 25, 2024

+- Fixes color bugs in the Add Data button
+- Fixes padding bugs in the Button Container

 ## 2.0.4: December 15 2023

 - Add omitted CSS variables for Alerts’ border radius